 The purpose of this event is for students to demonstrate their ability to identify herbicide site of action and active ingredient based on symptomology seen on treated plants and selectivity among different species.
-The contest organizer will select 30 herbicide active ingredients (a.i.) from the WSSA-Herbicide Site of Action Classification List

-(http://wssa.net/wssa/weed/herbicides/).
-Herbicide name, chemical family, WSSA/HRAC code (Group number), and site of action must confirm to this list.
-The herbicide identification list will be posted on the NCWSS website and separated lists of families, site of action, and common name will be provided to competitors.
-It will include the a.i., the chemical family, the WSSA site of action name and WSSA/HRAC code (group number), and the herbicide trade name.
-In addition, the application timing, the herbicide rate, adjuvants to be used (where applicable) and a list of crops and weeds that may be planted in the herbicide screen will be provided.
+The contest organizer will select 30 herbicide active ingredients from the WSSA-Herbicide Site of Action Classification List (http://wssa.net/wssa/weed/herbicides/).
+Herbicide name, chemical family, WSSA/HRAC code (group number), and site of action must conform to this list.
+A final list of herbicides (including herbicide common name, trade name, group number, site of action, herbicide family, application timing/rate, and relevant spray additives) and potential crops/weeds for the herbicide identification portion of the contest will be posted on the NCWSS website prior to the contest, but information regarding herbicides will not be provided during the contest.